llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       are actually useful given their dependence on the exact partitioning chosen by the compiler.
-* For any `acc loop` directive, *exp* `reduction` is not permitted on a loop control variable regardless of its data sharing.
+* For any `acc loop` directive, *exp* `reduction` is not permitted on a loop control variable regardless of its data attributes.
 Notes:
     * For consistency with parallelized `acc loop` directives, this rule applies for sequential `acc loop` directives even though the mapping for them discards the `reduction`.